Yaqiongxiao/ET.PDRs/README.md

-# Pupil-Linked Arousal Response Links to Social Preferences and Cognitive Abilities in Typically Developing Children
+# Pupil Responses and Social–Cognitive Development
 Tidy data and R scripts used in the study are availble in this repository.